mandrasch/ddev-laravel-vite/README.md

         strictPort: true,
         port: 5173,
         hmr: {
-            // TODO: Is this the best way to achieve that? 🤔
             // Force the Vite client to connect via SSL
             // This will also force a "https://" URL in the public/hot file
             protocol: 'wss',
-            // The host where the Vite dev server can be accessed
-            // This will also force this host to be written to the public/hot file
             host: `${process.env.DDEV_HOSTNAME}`
         }
     },